One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 1000

-The first problem involves only one transaction, equivalent to k = 1
+The first problem involves making only one transaction, equivalent to k = 1

-(positive infinity); the third problem involves two transactions, equivalent to k = 2
+(positive infinity).
+The third problem involves exactly two transactions, equivalent to k = 2

-; the remaining two problems also allow unlimited transactions but add extra conditions like a "cooldown period" and "transaction fees," which are just variations of the second problem and easy to handle.
+.
+The remaining two problems also allow unlimited transactions but add extra conditions of a "cool-down period" and a "transaction fee," which are variations of the second problem and are easy to handle.

-Now, let's get back to solving the problems.
+Now, let's get back to the main topic and start solving.

-First, let's tackle the same question: How to exhaust all possibilities?
+First, let's consider the same question: How to enumerate all possibilities?

-As mentioned in Dynamic Programming Core Techniques, dynamic programming essentially involves exhaustively listing all possible "states" and then selecting the optimal solution from the "choices".
+As mentioned in Dynamic Programming Core Techniques, dynamic programming algorithms essentially enumerate all possible "states" and then select the optimal solution from the "choices".

-For this problem, let's break it down day by day to see how many possible "states" there are and identify the corresponding "choices" for each state.
-Our goal is to exhaust all "states" to update them based on the corresponding "choices".
-It might sound abstract, but just remember the terms "state" and "choice".
+For this problem, let's break it down day by day to identify all possible "states" and the corresponding "choices" for each state.
+We need to enumerate all "states" to update them based on the corresponding "choices".
+This might sound abstract, but just remember the terms "state" and "choice".
 It will become clear with a practical example.

 for state1 in all_values_of_state1: